wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 ## Limitations

-Agent-enabled deployments do not support [ExpectAI](/cloud/expectations/manage_expectations.md#generate-expectations-with-expectai-beta).
-To be able to generate AI-recommended Expectations, use a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).
+Agent-enabled deployments do not support [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai-beta).
+To be able to generate AI-recommended Expectations or custom SQL, use a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).

 ## Prerequisites